 -- We've all been influenced by television and movies and the (usually) high production values therein.
 Unless you have a vast budget, or some talented friends, you are not going to be able to craft Hollywood-quality props and monsters.
 There's nothing wrong with that.
 Plot is the core of the game and, with that in mind, your players are prepared to use their imaginations and accept that the guy in khaki-jumpsuit and a Halloween mask is actually a slime-dripping Deep One.
 By the time something like that manifests, your players should be so into the plot that incidental things like home-made monsters will be...incidental.

 During the Serious Moonlight event, Temple of Terror, our mythos-beastie was six bed sheets dyed unwholesome shades of brown and green, sewn together into one long strip, with some big eyes and home-made fabric tentacles sewn onto the front.
 Imagine an incredibly cheesy Chinese dragon operated by a couple of game-masters, and you're pretty close to Frederick the Fabric Fiend (he was our attempt at a Lloigor, btw).
 By the time the game's climax came around and Frederick was summoned, the players were so over-amped on fear and suspense that they were actually shocked by the monster's appearance.
 Sure, he was home-made, and looked it, but the players were so into the game by then, that it didn't matter.
 Granted, there was a lot of giggling afterwards, and that's just fine.
 Do your best, and take pride in that.

 -- Use the web.
-There is so much useful information out there, and dmoz.org is a great way to find it.
+There is so much useful information out there.
 Research ancient sun-worshipping cults.
 Read about symptoms of obscure diseases.
 Find lots of tips on construction props and beasties.
 The web is a great tool, use it to improve your game!